atmulyana/react-input-validator/docs/index.md

 Beside that, an element style is determined by a lot of *selectors*: tag/element name, the existence or the value of a prop/attribute or even by the parent/ancestor element and the sibiling elements.
 However, the are two main props to define the style: `className` and `style`.
-This package will focus on those two props.
+This library will focus on those two props.

 Based on the above explanation, we make the following approach.
 Let's say we define `StyleProp` that is the data type for `style` prop of individual component (the input or its